jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ### Search Results

-The BGPSec Router Certificate search results are returned in the "rpki1_bgpsecRouterCertSearchResults" member, which is an array of BGPSec router certificate objects ((#bgpsec_router_cert_object_class)).
+The BGPSec router certificate search results are returned in the "rpki1_bgpsecRouterCertSearchResults" member, which is an array of BGPSec router certificate objects ((#bgpsec_router_cert_object_class)).

 Here is an elided example of the search results when finding information for BGPSec router certificate objects with